manasesjesus/fdbs-and-sql-parser/README.md

 #### FedCatalog

 It defines the names of the METADATA and OPERATION tables, and provides methods to create them (if not yet created).
-It also provides a method to drop all the temporal tables used on the distributed joins.
+It also contains the methods to execute the distributed joins.

 #### FedConfig